Horizon-Private-Server/horizon-wiki/up-your-arsenal/textures.md

 ## Setup
 Some set up is required to use the UYA/R & C 3 texture packs.
 Refer to our [PCSX2 Setup Guide FAQ](/getting-online/pcsx2/1.7Nightly.md#custom-pcsx2-textures) for how to set up these and other custom texture packs!
 Be sure to set the "Mipmapping" setting (in the Graphics tab -> Rendering) to "Basic (Generated Mipmaps)". **NOTE: This setting was removed from PCSX2 after version 1.7.5828.
 You will need this version or a prior one in order for some UYA/R&C 3 custom textures to display correctly.
-If using newer versions, some custom textures will display correctly but others will not.**
+If using newer versions, some custom textures will display correctly but others will not.
+You can always run version 1.7.5828 alongside your current updated version if you want to try out the textures.**

 ## Texture Downloads